inventree/inventree-docs/docs/start/installer.md

 ## Architecture

 The packages are provided by [packager.io](https://packager.io/).
 They are built each time updates are pushed to GitHub and released about 10 minutes later.
+The local package index must be updated to see the new release in the package manager.

 The package sets up [services](#controlling-inventree) that run the needed processes as the unprivileged user `inventree`.
 This keeps the privileges of InvenTree as low as possible.